cneud/scape-tavernahadoop-demonstrator/README.md

 Introduction
 ------------

-The `scape-tavernahadoop-demonstrator` project consists of the three modules `defaulthttp-restclient`, `tavernaserver-restclient`, and `tavernahadoop-webgui` which together demonstrate the orchestration of Hadoop Jobs using the Taverna Server.
+The `scape-tavernahadoop-demonstrator` project consists of the four modules `defaulthttp-restclient`, `tavernaserver-restclient`, `t2flow-read` and `tavernahadoop-webgui` which together demonstrate the orchestration of Hadoop Jobs using the Taverna Server.

-The main application is the `tavernahadoop-webgui` which can be deployed to an Apache Tomcat Web Application Server (tested on version 6.26).
+The main application is the `tavernahadoop-webgui` web application which can be deployed to an Apache Tomcat Web Application Server (tested on version 6.26 and 7.0.32).

 The tavernaserver-restclient is a generic REST client including a client for the Taverna Server 2.4 which is available for download at